paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-2011-separation-of-officers-for-substandard-performance-of-duty-or-for-certain-other-reasons.md

 **(b) Fair and Impartial Hearing.—** A retention board shall give a fair and impartial hearing to each officer required under [section 20501 of this title](./chapter-2011-separation-of-officers-for-substandard-performance-of-duty-or-for-certain-other-reasons.md#section-20501) to show cause for retention in a space force active status.

-**(c) Effect of Board Determination Than 11 So in original.
-Probably should be “That”. an Officer Has Failed to Establish That the Officer Should Be Retained.—**
+**(c) Effect of Board Determination That an Officer Has Failed to Establish That the Officer Should Be Retained.—**

 (1) If a retention board determines that the officer has failed to establish that the officer should be retained in a space force active status, the board shall recommend to the Secretary of the Air Force one of the following: